Evan Longoria

-He is also known for his acrobatic defense, having won three Gold Glove Awards at third base, in 2009, 2010, and 2017.
-Longoria owns many Rays franchise records, including the career records for games played, runs, doubles, home runs, RBIs, walks, and Wins Above Replacement.
+Longoria was known for his acrobatic defense, having won three Gold Glove Awards at third base, in 2009, 2010, and 2017.
+Longoria owns many Rays franchise records, including the career records for games played, runs, doubles, home runs, runs batted in, walks, and Wins Above Replacement, and is thus often considered the best player in the franchise's short history.

-Early life and high school baseball career
+Early life

-Longoria's father is of Mexican descent, and his mother is of Ukrainian descent.
+Longoria was born on October 7, 1985, in Downey, California.
+His father is of Mexican descent, and his mother is of Ukrainian descent.
 He attended St. Raymond Catholic School in Downey, California, which did not have a baseball team.
 He graduated from Saint John Bosco High School in Bellflower, California.
 He was a two-year letterman in baseball, and as a senior was a first team All-League selection.
 Longoria did not receive any scholarship offers to play college baseball.

 The University of Southern California was the only program to consider him, but eventually backed out of recruiting him.
 At 6 ft 1 in and 170 lbs, many baseball recruiters felt Longoria was too slim by NCAA Division I baseball standards.
 As a result, he attended Rio Hondo Community College during his freshman season, before Long Beach State offered him a scholarship.

-College baseball career
+College career

 After high school, Longoria attended Rio Hondo Community College, where he played shortstop.
 In his freshman season, Longoria earned first-team All-State honors and was offered a scholarship by Long Beach State University.
 He transferred to Long Beach for his sophomore year and hit .320, earning All-Conference honors.
-Because Long Beach State already had an established shortstop, Troy Tulowitzki (who became a four-time all-star over a 13-year MLB career), Longoria played third base.
+Because Long Beach State already had an established shortstop, Troy Tulowitzki (who became a five-time all-star over a 13-year MLB career), Longoria played third base.

 Following a successful MVP summer in 2005 in the Cape Cod League with the Chatham A's where he played second base, Longoria shared the Big West Conference Player of the Year honors (with Justin Turner) during his junior year at Long Beach State.
 When he first started attending Long Beach State University, he majored in kinesiology.
 However, he switched to the department of criminal justice because it was somewhat less time-consuming and, therefore, would not interfere with the baseball schedule as much.

 In just two years, Longoria transformed his thin stature into a 6-foot-2 and 210-pounds by the end of his LBSU tenure.

-Professional baseball career
+Professional career

+Draft and minor leagues

 Longoria was selected by the Tampa Bay Rays as the third overall pick in the 2006 Major League Baseball draft.
 Longoria was called the "best pure hitter" among college players in the 2006 draft class by Baseball America.
 He was the highest draft selection in school history.
 Tampa Bay gave him a $3 million signing bonus.